randyrossi/vicii-kawari/MODELS.md

 ## Switchable NTSC/PAL
 PCB can be told to boot as either 6567 (NTSC) or 6569 (PAL) (either by hardware switch or software selection).
 Motherboard clock is optional.

+## Jumper Config MB Clk
+PCB can be configured via jumper to use the mother board clock for either NTSC or PAL.
+(Used to avoid out of phase issue with some carts that use pin 6.)

 ## Old Chips
 PCB can be configured to act as older NTSC and PAL models 6567R56A or 6569R1.